Skip to main content

 • s 29(2) of the FOI Act applies (the applicant failed to respond to an estimate of charges and the request is taken to have been withdrawn)

-This data will assist understanding of the use of the practical refusal mechanism.
+This data assists understanding of the use of the practical refusal mechanism.

-Note: This question does not require agencies to determine the main or primary exemption claimed; you need to include all exemptions applied for each FOI request finalised.
+NOTE: This question does not require agencies to determine the main or primary exemption claimed; you need to include all exemptions applied for each FOI request decided.

-This data will assist understanding how exemptions under the FOI Act are applied.
+This data assists in understanding how exemptions under the FOI Act are applied.

-For all requests finalised in the period, please indicate at 5B—5S a count of the number of finalised requests where that exemption was applied, whether or not the exemption determined the outcome of the request.
+For all requests decided in the period, please indicate at 5B—5S a count of the number of requests decided where that exemption was applied, regardless of whether or not the exemption determined the outcome of the request.

-Only record each exemption applied once for each FOI request finalised, even if that exemption was used multiple times in relation to the request.
+Only record each exemption applied once for each FOI request decided, even if that exemption was used multiple times in relation to the request.

-5A will be the count of requests finalised during the period where exemptions were not relevant or not applied (for those requests finalised during the period).
+5A will be the count of requests decided during the period where exemptions were not relevant or not applied (for those requests decided during the period).

 The response times in 6 only refer to initial decisions notifying the applicant that access was granted in full, in part, or was refused (not to internal reviews or amendment applications under s 48 of the FOI Act).

-The number of requests where the applicant was notified of a decision within the applicable statutory time period, whether or not access was granted, should be recorded at 6A.
-The applicable statutory time period includes when the processing period has been extended under the FOI Act (for example, under ss 15(6), 15(8), 15AA, 15AB or 15AC) or where the FOI Act provides that the statutory time period has been suspended, for example under ss 24AB(8) or 31.
+The number of requests where the applicant was notified of a decision within the applicable statutory time, whether or not access was granted, should be recorded at 6A.
+The applicable statutory time period includes when the processing period has been extended under the FOI Act (for example, under ss 15(6), 15(8), 15AA, 15AB or 15AC) or where the FOI Act provides that the statutory time period has been suspended, for example, under ss 24AB(8) or 31.

-For 7A, enter the number of requests, whenever received, for which charges were notified during the quarter.
+For 7A, enter the number of FOI requests, regardless of when they were received, for which charges were notified during the quarter.

-7C records the dollar amounts of charges collected during the quarter, irrespective of when the charges were notified.
-The amount should reflect the total of nominal charges net of remissions and refunds.
-The simple test for this part is how much cash was actually banked during the quarter.
+7C records the dollar amounts collected during the quarter, regardless of when the charge was notified.
+The amount should reflect the total of charges, less any remissions or refunds.
+A simple test is how much cash was banked during the quarter.

-Where charges were imposed ’for access to information about individuals other than the applicant or imposed because the applicant’s personal information is contained in a document that also includes other personal information which cannot be disentangled from the applicant’s information the charges should be recorded in the column titled ‘Predominantly Personal Information’.
+Where charges were imposed for access to information about individuals other than the applicant, or imposed because the applicant’s personal information is contained in a document that also includes other information which cannot be separated from the applicant’s personal information, the charges should be recorded in the column titled ‘Predominantly Personal Information’.
 All other charges should be recorded in the column titled ‘Other’.

-Only include data about the number of entries added to the agency’s disclosure log during the quarter as either A, B or C depending on how the document/information added to the disclosure log can be accessed.
+Only include data about the number of entries added to the agency’s disclosure log during the quarter as either A, B or C depending on how the documents or information added to the disclosure log can be accessed.

-A is where the information or document released is available via a direct link on the same website (or the information/document released is on the disclosure log page itself).
+A is where the information or document released is available by a direct link on the same website (or the information or document released is on the disclosure log page itself).

 B is where the link from the disclosure log goes to a separate website.

-C is where the entry does not link to a document/information but instead provides information about how the document/information released can be accessed.
+C is where the entry does not link to a document or information but instead provides information about how the document or information released can be accessed.

-Your website development/maintenance area should know if this information is currently kept or able to be accessed.
+Your website development or maintenance area should know if this information is currently kept or able to be accessed.

 (The second page of the return in the portal)

-The FOI Act provides three ways a decision refusing access in accordance with a request can be reviewed: [1]
+The FOI Act provides 3 ways a decision refusing access in accordance with a request can be reviewed:[1]

-• internal review by an agency under Part VI of the FOI Act
+• internal review by the agency under Part VI of the FOI Act

 • review by the Information Commissioner under Part VII of the FOI Act (IC review)

-• review by the AAT under Part VIIA of the FOI Act.
+• review by the Administrative Appeals Tribunal (AAT) under Part VIIA of the FOI Act.

-Note: Agencies only need to provide returns in relation to agency internal reviews.
-The OAIC uses its own statistics on IC reviews and collects information directly from the AAT on applications for AAT review of FOI decisions.
+NOTE: Agencies only need to provide returns in relation to agency internal reviews.
+The OAIC uses its own statistics about IC reviews and collects information directly from the AAT on applications for AAT review of FOI decisions.

 For the purposes of 8 (Internal review of access decisions), applications for internal review of decisions on charges must be included.

-8A requires the number of applications for internal review received by the agency during the quarter.
+8A requires the number of applications for internal review received by the agency during the quarter to be entered.

-The results of internal reviews are recorded at 8B—8D.
+The outcomes of internal reviews are recorded at 8B—8D.
 These figures should relate to the number of internal review decisions made and notified during the reporting period.
-The number of internal review decisions will not necessarily correlate with the number of internal review applications received during the quarter.
+The number of internal review decisions will not necessarily be the same as the number of internal review applications received during the quarter.

 8C(f) provides for internal review of an access grant decision that provides less access than provided in the original decision under review.